Pay Invoice

 What excites you about the future of landscape architecture?

-As the world’s resources and open spaces get smaller, landscape architects will need to lead more design teams to minimize environmental impacts and create more efficient outdoor improvements.
-This will lead to more interest in environmental stewardship and more responsibility in project design. — Tim West, PLA, LEED AP, Landscape Architect
+Landscape architects must lead more design teams to minimize environmental impacts and create more efficient outdoor improvements as the world’s resources and open spaces get smaller.
+This will lead to more interest in environmental stewardship and more responsibility in project design. — Tim West, PLA, LEED AP, Development Business Unit Leader

-Seeing more young people getting involved in the profession.
-Also, the increased respect from clients, city officials, and other design professionals for what landscape architects and their skill sets can bring to our built environment. — Monte Appelgate, PLA, Senior Project Manager
+We are seeing more young people getting involved in the profession.
+Also, there is increased respect from clients, city officials, and other design professionals for what landscape architects and their skill sets can bring to our built environment. — Monte Appelgate, PLA, Senior Project Manager

 What wisdom would you share with someone just entering the landscape architecture profession or interested in pursuing it?

 Get out and explore the world around you to experience the environment first-hand.
-And it may seem obvious, but visit all of your project sites before you start designing them.
-Often the natural world will help determine what the best design should be. — Tim West, PLA, LEED AP, Landscape Architect
+It may seem obvious, but visit your project sites before you start designing them.
+Often, the natural world will help determine the best design. — Tim West, PLA, LEED AP, Development Business Unit Leader

-There are a wide variety of directions an individual can pursue, as it relates to Landscape Architecture.
+There is a wide variety of directions an individual can pursue with landscape architecture.
 I would suggest starting your career with an internship to explore the possibilities the profession offers.
-This will help you determine the areas that you enjoy and are intrigued by the most.
-Another recommendation I have, if you are thinking about working for a design firm, is to consider a design-build position.
+This will help you determine the areas you enjoy and are intrigued by the most.
+Another recommendation is to consider a design-build position if you are considering working for a design firm.
 They offer great opportunities for hands-on experience in the field.
-Understanding how things get built is invaluable knowledge to acquire, as it will make you a respected resource. — Clay Schneckloth, PLA, Landscape Architect
+Understanding how things get built is invaluable knowledge, as it will make you a respected resource. — Clay Schneckloth, PLA, Landscape Architect

-Keep an open mind when deciding what path you ultimately take in the profession.
-There are so many avenues to pursue whether public or private sector or staying within the educational field.
-Find what inspires you and go for it. — Monte Appelgate, PLA, Senior Project Manager
+Keep an open mind when deciding your path in the profession.
+There are many avenues to pursue, whether in the public or private sector or within the educational field.
+Find what inspires you, and go for it. — Monte Appelgate, PLA, Senior Project Manager

 Contact Us For